Seraphix0/portfolio-minimal/content/articles/iknl-architect/index.md

 As the architect for Slimroosteren, I wore multiple hats throughout the project's lifecycle.
 My journey began by bridging the gap between user requirements and the technical implementation.
 I collaborated closely with our Agile/Scrum team and occasionally conducted interviews with domain experts to ensure our solution was finely tuned to the needs of palliative care providers.

 Having shaped the initial project definition, I took on the challenging task of designing the system architecture from scratch.
 Employing a monthly sprint cycle, I developed Slimroosteren, meticulously refining it as we progressed.
-Fibula conducted a comprehensive review and inspection, granting approval for deployment to a redundant cloud infrastructure.
+IKNL conducted a comprehensive review and inspection, granting approval for deployment to a redundant cloud infrastructure.

 Following deployment, I embraced the operational responsibilities of the project.
 This entailed supporting users across 25 regions and accommodating feature requests for the system's entire lifespan.
 Guided by a streamlined pipeline, we automated the building, testing, and deployment processes, ensuring efficiency and reliability.